StylishPhoenix/RPG-Bot/README.md

 npm install
 ```

-Create a .env file in the project root directory and add your Discord bot token:
+Create a config.json file in the project root directory and add your Discord bot token:
 ```
-TOKEN=your_bot_token_here
+{
+  "token": "YOUR_BOT_TOKEN"
+}

 ```
 Start the bot: